Shopping Links

 Plot Synopsis

 Bolt Crank is a mysterious man with a mysterious power: he can eat metal.
-More usefully, he can reproduce anything he eats from his right hand.
+More usefully, he can then reproduce anything he ate from his right hand.
 Obviously this is a handy ability, and it's no coincidence that Bolt is also known far and wide as the world's greatest mercenary.
-Bolt has a habit of crossing paths with troubled people and messy situation, but in the end, everything just has a way of working itself out when Bolt is around.
+Bolt has a habit of crossing paths with troubled people and messy situations, but, in the end, everything just has a way of working itself out when Bolt is around.

 Episodes 1-2: Somebody is killing scientists in cold blood, and the police are at a loss.
 When Bolt Crank shows up in town, he's immediately a suspect, but seems more interested in solving the crimes than participating in them.
 So who is responsible?